Developed with industry professionals.

 Who Is the Ideal Student for This Program?

-Students of the online Graduate Certificate program in Regulatory Affairs will learn to evaluate the scientific and economic value of potential new products in the global market, championing effective deliveries of health care products locally and abroad.
+Students of the online Graduate Certificate program in Regulatory Affairs will learn to evaluate potential new products’ scientific and economic value in the global market, championing effective deliveries of health care products locally and abroad.

 By combining interdisciplinary practices of law, science, and business in regulatory affairs, the graduate certificate program prepares students for a variety of careers in regulatory affairs.
 Typical roles for regulatory affairs professionals include: